uo-ec607/lectures/07-web-apis/07-web-apis.md

 ![](pics/fred-redacted.png)

-At this point you probably want to read the JSON object directly into our R environment using the `jsonlite::readJSON()` function.
+At this point you're probably tempted to read the JSON object directly into your R environment using the `jsonlite::readJSON()` function.
 And this will work.
 However, that's not what we're going to here.
 Rather, we're going to go through the [**httr package**](https://httr.r-lib.org/).
 Why?
 Well, basically because `httr` comes with a variety of features that allow us to interact more flexibly and securely with web APIs.

-Let's start by defining some convenience objects such as the endpoint path and the parameters (which we'll store in a list).
+Let's start by defining some convenience variables such as the endpoint path and the parameters (which we'll store in a list).